Project Manager from DPI: Asel Mambetova, +996 312 214572, +996 777 32 39 50, AMambetova@dpi.kg

 Second stage of project realization (up to 46 municipalities)

-In 2016, the Project will conduct a selection process of municipalities taking part in the second stage of project implementation in Issyk-Kul and Jalal-Abad regions.
+In 2018, the Project conducted a selection process of municipalities taking part in the second stage of project implementation in Issyk-Kul and Jalal-Abad regions.
 It is proposed to select up to 23 rural municipalities and towns from each region based on criteria ensuring effective achieving of project objectives.

 Information about organizations